 Ella is a painter who investigates her own experiences of the world.
 Her semi-abstract paintings incorporate a love of colour and pattern, absorbing and interpreting her surroundings.
 She treads a line between representation and abstraction with the aim of sparking the viewer’s curiosity, igniting their imagination.

-Ella has been represented several times at art fairs, including with Gala Fine Art at the Autumn 2022 and Spring 2024 editions of Battersea Affordable Art Fair and at Amsterdam Affordable Art Fair in November 2023.
+Ella has been represented several times at art fairs, including with Gala Fine Art at the Autumn 2022 and Spring 2024 editions of Battersea Affordable Art Fair and at Amsterdam Affordable Art Fair in November 2023 and October 2024.
+Her paintings will next be exhibited on Gala Fine Art’s stand at Brussels Affordable Art Fair in February 2025 and at Battersea in March 2025.

 Ella’s work is in private collections all over the world, including the US, Canada, Australia and the Far East, as well as the UK and Europe.